Managing Accident and Emergency: Averting an NHS Crisis

 - Contact us for venue

-An ageing population, COVID-19 and more people living with multiple complex needs are exerting new demands on the NHS.
-Urgent care is still essential in responding to the wider demand for pressing, non-COVID treatment.
-Urgent care providers have adopted strategic response plans to ensure patients receive the best possible care amidst these exceptional circumstances.
-Post-pandemic, NHS organisations will look to work in more integrated models to ensure patients receive the appropriate care, promptly; in the right setting.
+COVID patients will continue to be admitted to hospital in addition to the seasonal surge of non-COVID acute admissions; a vast backlog of elective activity, an ageing population, more people living with multiple complex needs and NHS staff burnout are all exerting new demands on the NHS.
+Urgent care providers have adopted strategic response plans and adopted digital technologies at an incredible pace to ensure patients receive the best possible care amidst these exceptional circumstances - empowering many frontline workers to make small changes that had a huge impact on a Trust's capability to cope with the intense pressure.
+Post-pandemic, NHS organisations will look to work in more integrated, preventative models to ensure patients are able to receive the appropriate care, promptly and in the right setting.

-This conference is the seventh in a series of annual events focusing on emergency and urgent care provision.
+This conference is the seventh in a series of annual events focusing on patient flow in UEC.
 Delegates will take away the following benefits of attending:

 The NHS Long Term Plan is driving forward the transition from reactively providing appointments to proactively caring for people in the communities the NHS serves.
 Primary Care Networks (PCNs) are small enough to provide the personal, trusted care valued by patients and GPs, but large enough to have impact and economies of scale through better collaborations between practices and others in the local health and social care system.
 PCNs will be expected to provide several national service specifications: structured medication reviews, enhanced health in care homes, supporting early cancer diagnosis'; anticipatory care, cardiovascular disease case-finding and taking locally agreed action to tackle health inequalities.